seccubus/seccubus/README.md

 Release notes
 =============
-Thanks for this release goes to Alexander Smirnoff (@Arkanoi) and his employer Parallels Inc.
+Thanks for this release goes to Alexey Smirnoff (@Arkanoi) and his employer Parallels Inc.

-Alexander whipped together the Nessus 6 compatibility, fixed issues with the Qualys SSLlabs scanner.
+Alexey whipped together the Nessus 6 compatibility, fixed issues with the Qualys SSLlabs scanner.
 Further more his employer Parallels Inc. sponsored the development of the asset management and custom SQL feature.